 TR tip – Get creative and upcycle containers like toilet roll tubes and egg cartons into seedling pots to avoid buying the plastic alternative.
 Unusual ideas can add texture and interest to your garden, as well as saving you money and re-using items that might otherwise have been discarded.

-A year of no holidays abroad has left many of us seeking sunshine, but holidaying at home is undeniably better for the environment and can be just as fun.
+Holidaying at home is undeniably better for the environment than trips abroad and can be just as fun.
 Seek some ‘out of the ordinary’ experiences in your area - activities that you wouldn't usually do at the weekend - that will keep the whole family busy and entertained.

 Be a tourist in your own town.
 We often take our local villages for granted, under appreciating what they have to offer.
 Plan some local activities, such as a beach day, a park picnic, or a woodland walk to get in touch with the environment that is close to home – whilst still indulging in usual holiday treats of course!